Five arrested for making extortion calls to minister Ajay Kumar Mishra | Law-Order

 - India

-The Delhi Police has arrested five people in connection with extortion calls made to Union Minister of State for Home Affairs Ajay Kumar Mishra, officials said on Friday.
+The Delhi Police on Friday arrested five people in connection with extortion calls made to Union Minister of State for Home Affairs Ajay Kumar Mishra, officials said.

-A senior police officer said that a complaint was received from a staff member of Mishra that he had received phone calls demanding money, following which an FIR was lodged in New Delhi district and investigation initiated.
+A senior police officer said that a complaint was received from a staff member of Mishra that he had received phone calls demanding over Rs 1 crore, following which an FIR was lodged in New Delhi district and investigation initiated.

 Five persons -- four from Noida and one from Seeraspur in Delhi -- have been arrested for making the extortion calls, the officer said.